Our Core Principles

 Watch our video (link below) to learn how Edenbridge is putting its principles into practice.

-The seven core principles of the Edenbridge Health model support our goals of understanding and serving the whole person, providing outstanding geriatric care, and making community.
+The core principles of Edenbridge Health support our goals of understanding and serving the whole person, providing outstanding geriatric care, and strengthening community.

 Create and Sustain Meaningful Lives

-Our model aims to help elders create and sustain meaningful lives — from social relationships, spirituality, cultural life, work, or service.
-We support elders with cognitive and physical disability to sustain meaning in their daily lives.
+Our model aims to help elders create and sustain meaningful lives — including social relationships, spirituality, cultural life, work, or service.
+We support elders with cognitive and physical disability to sustain purpose every day.
 We form close community partnerships to help elders engage outside our centers.

 Respect the Right to Independence